getify/foi-lang/formalization-work/Foi-Specification.md

 def wrapped: IterP.of@ sync;
 ```

 `IterP.of@` takes an `Iter` argument and produces an IterP whose steps are the source Iter's steps wrapped in Promise envelopes.
-A `Right@ v` step becomes `Promise.honor@ Right@ v`.
-A `Left@ <sentinel: srcSentinel, terminal: T>` sticky step becomes `Promise.renege@ <sentinel: liftedSentinel, terminal: T>` -- the lifted IterP mints its own sentinel at construction, and re-envelopes the source's terminal payload under the lifted sentinel.
+The source step's `Right`/`Left` branch becomes the transport Promise's own branch (§6.5.5), so the lift adds exactly one layer and no more.
+A `Right@ v` step becomes `Promise@ (Right@ v)`.
+A `Left@ <sentinel: srcSentinel, terminal: T>` sticky step becomes `Promise@ (Left@ <sentinel: liftedSentinel, terminal: T>)` -- the lifted IterP mints its own sentinel at construction, and re-envelopes the source's terminal payload under the lifted sentinel.
 Consumers holding the lifted IterP discriminate against `liftedIterP.sentinel`, not the source Iter's sentinel; the lift is the natural transformation `Iter -> IterP`, and the source Iter is walked lazily by the lifted IterP's steps, not eagerly consumed at lift time.

 `IterP.of@` does not accept IterP input.
 Callers wanting to normalize a source of unknown iterator-shape use `IterP@` for the IterP-identity form and `IterP.of@` for the Iter lift; the two constructors together cover the normalization surface.

 **NOTE:** `Iter@ < p1, p2, .. >` where the elements are Promises delivers those Promises verbatim as ordinary step-payloads; Promise there is opaque cargo under `Iter`'s polymorphic element type, not a mechanism the `Iter` interprets. `IterP@` is the constructor that treats Promise as the transport envelope for step-results.
 The two forms are structurally distinct: `Iter@ List{Promise}` produces `Either{Promise{v}}` step-shapes; `IterP@ List{Promise}` produces `Promise{Either{v}}` step-shapes.

-**NOTE:** Stdlib-internal IterP construction paths -- specifically the callable source used by `Gen.runner@` at §6.6.7 -- extend the accepted source shapes for compiler-emitted runners.
-The callable-source path is not user-authorable and does not surface in user code; consumers of an IterP constructed this way still interact with it exclusively through the userland surface (§6.5.5, §6.5.6).
+**NOTE:** Stdlib-internal `IterP` construction paths -- specifically the callable source used by `Gen.runner@` at §6.6.7 -- extend the accepted source shapes for compiler-emitted runners.
+The callable-source path is not user-authorable and does not surface in user code; consumers of an `IterP` constructed this way still interact with it exclusively through the userland surface (§6.5.5, §6.5.6).

-Two IterPs constructed from the same source expression have independent state:
+Two `IterP`s constructed from the same source expression have independent state:

 ```java
 def ps: < Promise.honor@ 1, Promise.honor@ 2, Promise.honor@ 3 >;